microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/setup.md

 ## Grant permissions in Azure

 * Requirements
-    * To assign roles, you must have Microsoft.Authorization/roleAssignments/write permissions, such as RBAC Role 'User Access Administrator' or 'Owner' on the target Management Group scope
+    * To assign roles, you must have '__Microsoft.Authorization/roleAssignments/write__' permissions on the target Management Group scope (such as the built-in RBAC Role '__User Access Administrator__' or '__Owner__')

-Create a 'Reader' RBAC Role assignment on the target Management Group scope for the identity that shall run AzGovViz
+Create a '__Reader__' RBAC Role assignment on the target Management Group scope for the identity that shall run AzGovViz

 * PowerShell
 ```powershell